HL7/FHIRPath/input/pages/index.md

 Assuming the `Patient` instance has an `active` value of `true`, a `gender` of `female` and a single `telecom` element, this expression will result in true.
 However, consider a different instance of `Patient` that has an `active` value of `true`, a `gender` of `male`, and multiple `telecom` elements, then this expression will result in an error because of the multiple telecom elements.

 Note that for repeating elements like `telecom` in the above example, the logic _looks_ like an existence check.
 To avoid confusion and reduce unintended errors, authors should use the explicit form of these checks when appropriate.
-For example, a more explicit rendering of the same logic that more clearly indicates the actual intent and avoids the run-time rror is:
+For example, a more explicit rendering of the same logic that more clearly indicates the actual intent and avoids the run-time error is:

 ``` fhirpath
 Patient.active and Patient.gender and Patient.telecom.count() = 1